 Thought question: What does your culture have you do to your body to be more beautiful?

-We know that we have a worldview first and most consciously when it gets challenged, and that challenge is often painful.
+challenged, and that challenge is often painful.
 This video (it has Parental Advisory language) demonstrates what I mean:

 The young woman in the video above just got her worldview blown away, and it was not comfortable!

-Spiritually speaking, one can depict monism and dualism in the metaphors of deep well and gas station, respectively.
-In monism, the source of ones being, energy, wisdom and peace is always within.
-The way one finds such is by going interior, going deep within oneself, and drawing out ones own deep well all one needs to live well.
-Contrast this with the gas station mode: one goes to a religious house about as often as one goes to the gas station, where one is injected from without with the energy and sustenance to live well.
+Spiritually speaking, one can depict monism and dualism in the metaphors of “deep well” and “gas station,” respectively.
+In monism, the source of one’s being, energy, wisdom and peace is always within.
+The way one finds such is by going “interior,” going deep within oneself, and drawing out one’s own deep well all one needs to live well.
+Contrast this with the “gas station” mode: one goes to a religious house about as often as one goes to the gas station, where one is “injected” from without with the energy and sustenance to live well.

 Is your spiritual life more intrinsic (deep well) or extrinsic (gas station) to you?
 (I apologize for this dualist-oriented question!)